Aider-AI/aider/docs/unified-diffs.md

 These imperfect diffs exhibit a variety of problems:

 - GPT forgets to include some semantically irrelevant lines or details.
 Often GPT forgets things like comments, docstrings, blank lines, etc. Or it skips over some code that it doesn't intend to change.
-- GPT forgets the leading *plus* `+` character to mark novel lines that it wants to add to the file, and incorrectly includes them with a leading *space* ` `.
+- GPT forgets the leading *plus* `+` character to mark novel lines that it wants to add to the file.
+It incorrectly includes them with a leading *space* ` ` as if they were already in the file.
-- GPT jumps ahead to a new part of the file without starting a new hunk with a `@@ ... @@` divider.
+- GPT jumps ahead to show edits to a different part of the file without starting a new hunk with a `@@ ... @@` divider.

 As an example of the first issue, consider this source code: